 We provide a dynamic environment for postgraduate research and taught programmes.
 Our students are offered an opportunity to work in a friendly environment and in close contact with internationally recognised researchers in their field of study.

 Our varied taught programmes provide advance study across a range of interests, including philosophy of science and social science, science and technology and cultural sociology.
-We support PhD study across a diverse range of topics, a vibrant research culture and good opportunities for funding.
+We support Research degrees across a diverse range of topics, a vibrant research culture and good opportunities for funding.

 - 9th in the UK for world-leading and internationally excellent research1

 - Internationally recognised for work in science and technology studies, philosophical anthropology and the sociology of culture